ZanSara/zansara.github.io/content/posts/2026-02-04-how-does-llm-memory-work/post.md

 ---
 title: "How does LLM memory work?"
 description: "All LLMs can keep track of a short conversation.
-But how do they remember things from past chats?"
+But how do they remember things long-term?"
 date: 2026-02-04
 author: "ZanSara"
 series: ["Practical Questions"]